How to Save $500 a Month with These Simple Frugal Habits

 4. Transport: Save on the Go (Estimated Monthly Savings: $100)

-• Walk, Bike, Bus: I biked to shops and used buses for longer trips.
-Good for my wallet and health!
+• Walk, Bike, Bus: Bike to shops and use buses for longer trips.

-• Smart Driving: Smooth driving and avoiding rapid acceleration cut gas use.
+• Smart Driving: Smooth acceleration reduces fuel use.

-• Carpool Crew: I shared rides for events, splitting gas.
+• Carpool Crew: Share rides and split gas.

 Frugal Transport HabitEstimated Monthly Savings